arinbasu/test_ipynb/README.md

 - I can access the ipynb notebook wherever I want
 - I can work on the ipynb notebook and push to overleaf
 - Overleaf can push it out to the rest of the world as pdf

+## so far so good.
+It seems that we do not have to worry much about directly writing in markdown.
+Then, we shall see.